mecdcme/is2/README.md

 # IS2
-A runtime environment to execute statistical services
+A runtime environment to execute statistical services.
+IS2 is a workbench that offers a set of tools for data analysis and processing.

 ## What you’ll need